This post was updated on June 25, 2017 to reflect information from Snap Fitness’s 2017 FDD (Item 7).

 - The standard in club technology package includes door access components, panic system, camera and surveillance equipment, televisions, MyZone, FitnessOnDemand, and related items.

-- The ranges in the chart for GO FAST kit, in club technology, fitness and weight equipment, flooring, exterior signage, and mirrors assume you will purchase the recommended equipment for a standard-sized club (3,500 to 5,000 square feet) and are based on the lease costs before opening and the first 3 months (including a 20% down payment and the equivalent of four monthly payments).
+- The ranges in the chart for GO FAST kit, in club technology package, fitness and weight equipment, exterior signage, and mirrors assume you will purchase the recommended equipment for a standard-sized club (3,500 to 6,000 square feet) and are based on the lease costs before opening and the first 3 months (including a 20% down payment and the equivalent of four monthly payments).

 - If you have a larger club or choose to purchase additional equipment, your costs may be higher.